good-ware/js-mysql/README.md

 - Handles AWS RDS passwordless IAM connections
 - Manages database transactions by wrapping begin/end around a function invocation

-# Notes

-- mysql2 Connection objects are from mysql2-promise, so their methods execute(), query() etc. return Promises.
-- If usePool is true, "await stop()" must be called on the MySqlConnector object if you wish to release the connections in the pool. **Letting these objects go out of scope without stopping them will not close the connections.**

 # Usage

 1. Create an instance of the class that is exported by this module
 2. Call exectue() or transaction().
-These accept a function that accepts a mysql2 connection object.
+These accept a function that accepts a mysql2-promise connection object.
 The provided functions usually call query() on the connection object.
-3. If you're using connection pooling, call stop() to close all connections.
+3. If you're using connection pooling, call stop() to close the connections in the pool.
 This is necessary if:

   - The app instantiates multiple instances to access the same database server.
 It is recommended to use a single global instance to avoid this issue.
-  - The app hangs when exiting
+  - The app hangs instead of terminating

 # Logger